-- the wishes of the victim in terms of how they want to proceed - the nature of the alleged incident - the ages of the children involved - the development stages of the children involved - any power imbalance between the children - is the incident a one-off or a sustained pattern of abuse - are there ongoing risks to the victim, other children, school or college staff - contextual safeguarding issues. - Following a report of sexual violence, the designated safeguarding lead (or deputy) will make an immediate risk and needs assessment, considering: - the victim - the alleged perpetrator - all other children (and if appropriate adult students and staff). - Risk assessments will be recorded and kept under review as a minimum termly.
+- the wishes of the victim in terms of how they want to proceed - the nature of the alleged incident - the ages of the children involved - the development stages of the children involved - any power imbalance between the children - is the incident a one-off or a sustained pattern of abuse - are there ongoing risks to the victim, other children, school or college staff - contextual safeguarding issues.

+Following a report of sexual violence, the designated safeguarding lead (or deputy) will make an immediate risk and needs assessment, considering:

+- the victim - the alleged perpetrator - all other children (and if appropriate adult students and staff) - Risk assessments will be recorded and kept under review as a minimum termly - Refer to Guidance in Keeping Children Safe in Education Sept 2023, Part 5.